 You can also prune winter-flowering Jasmine now: first trim out any dead or damaged wood, tie in stems needed to extend the main framework.
 Next shorten the side shoots to 5cm (2in).
 This will allow for a tidy, more uniform shape and better flowering next year.
 Feed with an organic fertiliser and apply a mulch of organic matter.

-Outside: sow Brussels sprouts, cabbages, spinach beet, peas, parsnips – sow radish in the same row as parsnips: the radish will germinate and grow quickly, before the parsnips, which germinate very slowly.
+Outside: sow Brussels sprouts, cabbages, peas, parsnips – sow radish in the same row as parsnips: the radish will germinate and grow quickly, before the parsnips, which germinate very slowly.
 Sowing them together in the same row makes the best use of the space.
 Plant seakale, shallots, onion sets, Jerusalem artichokes and rhubarb.
 Chit potatoes.

 Dig in overwintered green manure so the ground can settle before sowing.

 Take basal cuttings of Chrysanthemums and Delphiniums.
 Plant Dahlia tubers in the greenhouse so you can take cuttings and increase your stock once they start into growth.

 Allow worm casts on lawns to dry, and then brush them away.
 Spike badly drained areas of lawn.

 Check all tools and machinery, sharpen and overhaul if necessary.